-Contains PRN plus mailing information (names and addresses, including postcode - black column headings in the Sample Construction Spreadsheet).
+Contains PRN plus mailing information (names and addresses, including postcode - columns called 'mailing' in the Sample Construction Spreadsheet 2).

 DO NOT submit this file to the SCCEM.

 You will use this file to:

 - Check for deceased patients prior to mailings - Identify which patients need to be sent reminders (by cross-referencing with the outcome codes in the sample file).